 ❀ Suitable for All Ages

-I highly recommend Kitchen Science Lab for Kids: Edible Edition to anyone wanting to know a bit more about the scientific aspects of the food we eat.
+Kitchen Science Lab for Kids: Edible Edition is a book that I highly recommend to anyone wanting to know a bit more about the scientific aspects of the food we eat.
 It is a suitable book for all ages, and I am sure that these authentic learning experiences will be thrilling for kids.
 I am looking forward to checking out the other books in this series as well.